t18d/HuangSupplement/docs/dictionary.md

 ## hsün ku

-K'ung Ying-ta of T'ang misunderstood the term **hsün ku** and the error persisted in most publications from the last century.
+K'ung Ying-ta of T'ang misunderstood the term **ku hsün** and the error persisted in most publications from the last century.
 Huang (1993), a paragon of independent thinking, corrects him.
 But Ch'i got it right as early as the 1940s.

 <details>
     <summary>Bibliography</summary>